sap-tutorials/Tutorials/tutorials/btp-app-ext-service-add-consumption/btp-app-ext-service-add-consumption.md

 description: This tutorial shows you how to extend your CAP application to manage risks associated with suppliers.
 For that you will consume supplier information that is part of the SAP S/4HANA Business Partner to your CAP application.
 auto_validation: true
 time: 20
-tags: [tutorial>advanced, software-product-function>sap-cloud-application-programming-model, topic>node-js, products>sap-business-technology-platform, products>sap-api-management]
+tags: [tutorial>intermediate, software-product-function>sap-cloud-application-programming-model, topic>node-js, products>sap-business-technology-platform, products>sap-api-management]
 primary_tag: software-product-function>sap-cloud-application-programming-model
 ---